VisheshGurnani/Sentry-AI-Revenue-Recovery/README.md

-# Razorpay Autonomous Payment Recovery Service
+# Sentry Autonomous Payment Recovery Service

 An event-driven, production-ready payment recovery and telemetry platform designed to intercept, diagnose, and recover failed transactions at scale.
 Built with a FastAPI backend, a bounding state-machine policy engine, and a high-performance Vite/React dark-mode control center.